The Purple Worm Graveyard (2011)

-A point in favor of the module is its use of monsters.
+Second point in favor is the module’s use of monsters.
 Alongside some favorites from the dnd vermin list (giant rats, fire beetles and an ooze), the adventure gives us two new monsters.
-One is a mimic that can disguise itself as a banquet table (ha haaah! nice twist) and the loathsome but physically weak maggot Nagas (as repulsive as they sound), whose powers of voice mimicry are used to trick or scare away PCs.
+One is a mimic that can disguise itself as a banquet table (ha haaah! nice twist) and the loathsome but physically weak maggot Nagas (as repulsive as they sound) whose powers of voice mimicry are used to trick or scare away PCs.
 Not brilliant but thematically appropriate to the sacred place of a Worm God.
 Where are the spawn of Kyuss and rotgrubs though?

 The treasure is…okay.
 Not great but not boring either.
 Ceremonial armour that is worth less if it is used in combat, golden candlesticks, incense that smells like compost.
 The magic items are new, but not spectacular.
 A helmet that gives you a +1 to AC, an enchanted dagger that gives you a +2 to hit but nothing to damage, a gem of spell storing.
 Treasure is not thrown out in the open but tends to be concealed.
 It’s alright but it needs a little…oomph.

 By far the most unique feature is the Purple Worm Graveyard itself.
 It is chock-full of Purple Worm Ivory.
 You can collect as much as you want (it takes long and weighs…a load?!?).
-Some of this stuff feels like it was originally written for Dungeon World and subsequently converted.
+Some of this stuff feels like it was originally written for Dungeon World and subsequently converted in haste because Dungeon World is not as good as OSR.
 Anyway, you can gather quite a bit (as much as you can carry) and each load is worth 200 gp but at around the 10 minute mark an actual live Purple Worm shows up.
 The PCs are now fucked and must escape/distract the thing.
 I feel an opportunity is missed to design the complex with Purple Worm pursuit in mind, but still, mad props for using a 15 HD death machine in your 1-3 level adventure.

 Pros: Solid design flourishes reminiscent of B1 and other classic stuff.
 Suitably creative.
 Mad props for using a 15 HD monster in a lvl 1-3 adventure appropriately.
 Effective means of conveying information.
 Short but sweet.